-- There were longer appointments available for vulnerable patients including those with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available if required by patients and a named GP appointment was usually available the same day or within 24 hours. - Patients were able to receive travel vaccinations. - There were disabled facilities, a hearing loop and translation services available. - A ramp enabled access for wheelchair users and those with mobility scooters.
-However, the access at the top of the ramp was not level as the threshold was lipped and may have caused difficulties for wheelchair users. - All treatment rooms were on the ground floor and there were registers of patients who required additional assistance. - The practice surveyed its patients and as a result of the findings was considering changes to the car park.
+- There were longer appointments available for vulnerable patients including those with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - There was a 45 bed nursing home next door to Bloxham Surgery and a GP with a special interest in care of the elderly visited the nursing home weekly. - The practice employed a community Phlebotomist to visit patients who are unable to come to surgery for blood tests. - Diabetic retinopathy clinics were held at the practice to enable diabetics to have their eye screening locally. - A delivery service was provided by the dispensary for patients who found it difficult to attend for repeat prescriptions. - Same day appointments were available if required by patients and a named GP appointment was usually available the same day or within 24 hours. - Patients were able to receive travel vaccinations. - There were disabled facilities, a hearing loop and translation services available. - A ramp enabled access for wheelchair users and those with mobility scooters. - All treatment rooms were on the ground floor and there were registers of patients who required additional assistance.